Wooly-AI/docs/docs/Quick Start/Running The Wooly Controller.md

 ### Prerequisites

-- A host machine to run the controller on.
+- A host machine/VM to run the controller on.
 No GPU required.
 - A license.json file from [WoolyAI support](https://woolyai.com/).
 - Docker or Kubernetes to run the controller in.